Change of Major Into or Within Engineering

 - An engineering workload must contain a minimum of 12 units per academic term.

 - Within those 12 units, you must be enrolled in at least one (1) math and one (1) science/engineering course from our linked list of prep courses.
+If you need to deviate from the minimum prep chart or Engineering workloads, please discuss with a counselor first.

 - If you have completed all math courses listed under your intended major’s column, you’ll need to send us a message through MyUCLA’s Message Center.
 Your message will need to request alternate course planning options in order to satisfy the engineering workload requirement.